Xia0ben/IQPlayground/README.md

 + Better parse the different XML elements of the file so that it is possible to ponderate the computation of the scores in the inverted file depending on whether the terms are the title or if they must agree with a particular date, ...
 	-> TODO By ...

-+ Deactivable (through UI) stemming and stop words removal that is going to influence th creation of the IF -> TODO By ...
++ Deactivable (through UI) stemming and stop words removal that is going to influence th creation of the (IF YOU CHOOSE THAT, YOU'LL NEED TO ADD ANOTHER TASK)
+	-> TODO By ...

 + Merge-based creation of the inverted file (see slide 24 of teacher's slideshow)